aci-ref/facilitation_best_practices/activities/05-assistance.md

 calls may be necessary if an in person meeting is problematic (see further below).

-> As a reminder, many scheduled meetings may involve assistance for specific tasks *and* discussion of ACI planning, or may transition from one to the other.
+As a reminder, many scheduled meetings may involve assistance for specific tasks *and* discussion of ACI planning, or may transition from one to the other.

-> ### Office hours
+<h3>Office hours</h3>

-> Regularly scheduled office hours are often an effective complement to other assistance routes, especially if the assistance conversation may not warrant the scheduling of a special meeting but would still benefit from in-person communication that might otherwise take multiple emails.
+Regularly scheduled office hours are often an effective complement to other assistance routes, especially if the assistance conversation may not warrant the scheduling of a special meeting but would still benefit from in-person communication that might otherwise take multiple emails.